marselstefic/Road-Analyzer/README.md

     <li>Language: python</li>
 </ul>

 # Requirements

 You will need to have these installed:

 - Expo
 - Flask
 - NodeJs
 - MongoDB
 - and the provided dependencies

+Additionaly, if you're going to use microcontrollers:

+- Stm32CubeIde
+- Arduino

 # Installation

 Install from source

 ```bash
 git clone https://github.com/PametniPaketnik/razvoj-aplikacij-za-internet
 cd RoadAnalyzer